-First implemented in 2005, Congress voted to provide a \$1 credit per gallon of biodiesel blended to encourage clean air and energy independence.
+First implemented in 2005, the United States Congress voted to provide a \$1 credit per gallon of biodiesel blended to encourage clean air and energy independence.
 The credit applies to the blender of the fuel, who then may pass all or a portion of the credit along.
 Since 2005, the credit has lapsed and been reinstated several times.
 When available, this tax credit has led to dramatic growth in biodiesel production and market development.
+Beginning in 2025, the credit will transition to a producer tax credit based on carbon intensity of the feedstock used to produce the finished fuel.